 Over his career, John Kim has worked at community-based nonprofits, large international NGOs, and spent 10 years at The Walt Disney Company and Herman Miller driving positive social and environmental change.
 He has consulted with VC-backed start-ups, foundations, nonprofits, and US government agencies to scale-up purpose-driven ventures.
 In his move into higher education he is now supporting the next generation of change makers that the world so desperately needs.

-As a person-of-color working in the world of sustainability which is woefully lacking diversity, Kim brings lived-experience, perspective, and representation to the VBSR board.
-HIs new role working at the intersection of higher ed and sustainable business he continues the strong relationship between VBSR and the SI-MBA program.
+As a person-of-color working in the world of sustainability, which is woefully lacking diversity, Kim brings lived-experience, perspective, and representation to the VBSR board.
+His new role working at the intersection of higher ed and sustainable business continues the strong relationship between VBSR and the Sustainable Innovation MBA (SI-MBA) program.

 Karen had a 20-year career in Vermont state government before taking on various roles at Lawson’s Finest Liquids full time.
 The majority of …Read More...